lstav/Databases-Project/Project1Srv/README.md

 to add it, following the commands shown <a href="http://expressjs.com/guide.html">here</a>.

 The structure of the project is: <br/>
-a) server.js - the server application that feeds data into ClassDemo3.<br/>
+a) server.js - the server application that feeds data into Project1.<br/>
-b) car.js  - implementation of car object.<br/>
+b) account.js  - implementation of account object.<br/>
+c) category.js  - implementation of category object.<br/>
+d) history.js  - implementation of history object.<br/>
+e) message.js  - implementation of message object.<br/>
+f) shoppingcart.js  - implementation of shopping cart object.<br/>
-c) package.json - configuration file for the project </br>
+g) package.json - configuration file for the project </br>
-d) node_modules - directory with the required Node.js modules.<br/>
+h) node_modules - directory with the required Node.js modules.<br/>

 <h2>Editing:</h2>
 Simply import this project to an IDE, such as Aptana 3.
 In such case,